-(★120): To be admitted to Field Experiences, students are required, during the first term of their third year at the latest to present the results of a "strong B2" level of the French test (DELF) comprised of oral and written comprehension and production components.
+To be admitted to this program, students must present the results of a "strong B2" level of the French test (DELF) comprised of oral and written comprehension and production components.
 The minimum overall pass mark required by the Faculté Saint-Jean is 72 % and a score no lower than 18 points out of 25 in each of the four components.

 BEd/BSc (★150): To be admitted to Field Experiences, students are required, during the first term of the fourth year of their program, to present the results of a "strong B2" level of the French test (DELF) comprised of oral and written comprehension and production components.
 The minimum overall pass mark required by the Faculté Saint-Jean is 72 % and a score no lower than 18 points out of 25 in each of the four components.

-Acceptable proof of language proficiency equivalent to DELF level "Strong B2"
+2. Acceptable proof of language proficiency equivalent to DELF level "Strong B2"